 I think almost anyone is a good candidate for the Dyson, but it’s especially fitting for women who have long, thick, or unmanageable hair.
-The more inconvenient it feels to dry your hair in the morning due to the time commitment, styling difficulty, or frizz factor, the more the Dyson hair dryer will be game-changing for you.
+The more inconvenient it feels to dry your hair in the morning due to the time commitment, styling difficulty, or frizz factor, the more the Dyson Hair Dryer will be game-changing for you.
 That being said, the dryer will cut down on drying time, improve smoothness, and improve heat protection for anyone.

 I did want to mention that if your hair is natural very curly or wavy and you enjoy styling it with a diffuser, the Dyson hair dryer might not be for you.
-Even on its lowest air setting, the hair dryer is quite powerful and I’ve read reviews from women who find that the dryer’s power makes it challenging to achieve the curly style they’re going for.
+Even on its lowest air setting, the hair dryer is quite powerful.
+I’ve read reviews from women who find that the dryer’s power makes it challenging to achieve the curly style they’re going for.

 Where to Buy a Dyson